DariusNetX/BagBrain-Dashboard/replit.md

-✓ Removed leaderboard button from bottom navigation to reduce button clutter ✓ Reduced glow effect intensity by 50% across all text elements for more subtle appearance ✓ Updated text-shadow values from 3px/6px to 1.5px/3px for refined visual styling
+✓ Removed leaderboard button from bottom navigation to reduce button clutter ✓ Reduced glow effect intensity by 50% across all text elements for more subtle appearance ✓ Updated text-shadow values from 3px/6px to 1.5px/3px for refined visual styling ✓ Increased font size of all text by 15% across the entire application ✓ Added 115% base font-size to body element for global scaling ✓ Updated Hero, Vault, LPStats, WalletConnect, and IQ Test components with larger text sizes ✓ Enhanced readability with systematic font size increases maintaining visual hierarchy